kulikov0/whitelist-bypass/README.md

 Download and run the Electron app from [GitHub Releases](../../releases).
 It bundles the Go relay automatically.

 1. Open the app
-2. Select tunnel mode (DC or Pion Video)
+2. Select tunnel mode (DC or Video)
 3. Click "VK" or "Telemost"
 4. Log in, **create a new call** from the app
 5. Copy the join link, send it to the joiner